If you’re new to Keto, it can be challenging to figure out which vegetables are Keto-friendly and which aren’t.

-Potatoes are, unfortunately, a no-go on Keto - unless you want to use most of your daily carbs on a small portion.
-A cup of potato is 29 grams of net carbs, and a whole medium potato is 26 grams of net carbs.
+Potatoes are, unfortunately, a no-go on Keto - unless you want to use most of your daily net carbs on a small portion.
+A cup of potato provides 29 grams of net carbs, and a whole medium potato provides 26 grams of net carbs.

 In addition, Goji berries should be avoided on a Keto diet.
 A ½ cup serving of Goji berries contains a whopping 14 grams of net carbs, so they can also quickly use up most of your daily carbs.